JellyJamm/fivemgasmask/README.md

 ## Installation
 * Set up `discord_perms` (link above)
 * Drop the **fivemgasmask-master** folder in your resources directory
-* Open the `server.lua` file in **fivemgasmask-master** and input the roles you would like to give access to the gas mask
+* Open the `config.lua` file in **fivemgasmask-master** and input the roles you would like to give access to the gas mask
 * Add `start discord_perms` and `start fivemgasmask-master` in your **server.cfg**
 * Restart server

 **NOTE:** Make sure discord_perms is started ***before*** this script.

+## Improvements in v2
+* Added config
+* If using a ped, equips an actual gas mask (configurable in the config.lua)
+* Given the option to toggle the gasmask opposed to using on and off

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.